 At the molecular level, there are several ways in which changes in the purine-pyrimidine base sequence of a gene can occur, resulting in a mutation.
 Two common types are point mutations and frameshift mutations.

-Point mutations occur as a result of the substitution of one nucleotide for another in the specific nucleotide sequence of a gene.
+Point mutations occur as a result of substituting one nucleotide for another in the specific nucleotide sequence of a gene.

-- The substitution of one purine (A or G) base for another purine or one pyrimidine (C or T) base for another pyrimidine is termed as transition type of point mutation.
+- The substitution of one purine (A or G) base for another purine or one pyrimidine (C or T) base for another pyrimidine is called the transition type of point mutation.

-- A transversion is the replacement of a purine by a pyrimidine or vice versa.
+- A transversion replaces a purine with a pyrimidine or vice versa.

 This base-pair substitution may result in one of three kinds of effects.